 311. Special Topics in History.
 (1-3h) Subject varies with instructor.

-315. Greek History.
-(3h) The course surveys the social and intellectual history of the Ancient Greek World from the eighth to fifth centuries B.C.E.
+315. A History of Greek Civilization.
+(3h) The course surveys the social and intellectual history of the Ancient Greek World from the eighth to fifth centuries BCE.
 Throughout this period the Greeks developed many ideas and institutions that were new to antiquity.
-These achievements will be seen as the result of the varied and rich responses of a gifted people to a more complex and changing historical landscape than had existed in the ancient Near East.
+These achievements will be seen as the result of the varied and rich response of a gifted people to a more complex and changing historical landscape than had existed in the ancient Near East.
 Though largely new, the Greek experience was not entirely unique.
-Some of it can be found in the thought and experience of our own civilization: democracy and philosophy, individual character, and the freedom of social choice.
+Some of it can be found in the thought and experience of our own civilization: democracy and philosophy, individual character and the freedom of social choice.
+We shall attempt to appreciate the significance of these achievements through the historians and philosophers who actually witnessed these events, from numerous Greek plays (comedy and tragedy), as well as from art and architecture.
+The main themes of the course will be: (i) the development of city life and colonization, and the revolutionary changes in society, culture, and religion that it brought; (ii) the ‘Classical Moment’; and (iii) the struggle between Athens and Sparta for control of the Greek world.
+No background in Greek History is necessary.

 317. The French Revolution and Napoleonic Empire.
 (3h) Revolution and wars that constitute one of the pivotal points in modern history.